raphael-augusto-melo/raphael-augusto-melo/README.md

 # Hey there! 👋

-I'm **Raphael Augusto**, a Software Engineer and data analyst based in Brazil.
+I'm **Raphael Augusto**, a Software Engineer and Data Analyst based in Brazil.

 I am a Computer Science graduate focused on building scalable APIs and clean architecture.
 I love solving complex logic puzzles and turning them into efficient backend systems.